 Andy Sabatier, PT, DPT

 Andy completed his doctorate in physical therapy in 2013 from New York University, clinical training at Stanford Hospital’s cardiac ICU, and extensive breathing education under Mary Massery DPT.
 He spent the next 7 years practicing in the ICU in Central Oregon helping thousands of patients to breathe and survive their most critical moments.
-Andy now works to bring that same "breathing first" approach to the greater community at Academy West.
+Andy now works to bring that same breathing first approach to the greater community through Academy West.

 © 2021 Academy West